 HALF ME, HALF YOU

 Half me, Half you debuted in New York at The Wild Project as part of the Fresh Fruit Festival in July 2018.
-It then played in London at The Tristan Bates Theatre and the Tabard Theatre.
-It received rave reviews in both cities and will be returning to the Tristan Bates Theatre in March 2019, where it garnered further critical acclaim.
+It then played in London at the Tristan Bates Theatre (Off West End) and the Tabard Theatre.
+It received rave reviews in both cities and returned to the Tristan Bates Theatre in March 2019, where it garnered further critical acclaim.

 “a drama that excels”